mmolinarijr/dotfiles/README.md

 # Dot Files

-This repo contains all dot files used throughout the projects.
+This repo contains all dot files and other config files used throughout the projects.